Extending the User model

 /**

-* Custom mutator for Member property
+* Custom mutator for Member property.

 */

-public function setCountryAttribute($value)
+public function setCountryAttribute(string $value): void

 {